Photos are below

 Where on Maui is Lahaina?

-It’s on the west coast of the west half of Maui, at the location shown by the tiny blue box on the map below.
+Lahaina is a town on the west coast of the west side of Maui, south of Kaanapali Beach, in the location shown in pink and red on the map below.